9 Fun things to do for Halloween in Tampa

 Haunted houses/corn mazes/ghost tours – Numerous options abound throughout the metro, although none quite as scary as Scream-A-Geddon.
 Also consider booking a ghost tour in Ybor, Tampa’s oldest & most haunted area.

 Go pumpkin crazy at Trader Joe’s – The beloved natural grocer goes all out in the pumpkin dept. The best-of-the-best include: pumpkin poptarts, pumpkin tortilla chips & salsa, Autumn pasta sauce, pumpkin coffee, pumpkin spice rooibos tea, pumpkin O’s,& pumpkin butter.
+Keep up to date on the newest pumpkin additions on the Trader Joe’s website.

 Pirate cruise – Both Clearwater and Madeira Beach offer festive pirate themed cruises.
 Aim for an overcast day and enjoy a spooky time on the water listening to pirate stories, all while taking in the pretty scenery.